philzook58/philzook58.github.io/_notes/Languages/datalog.md

 When I say datalog, I might mean a couple intertwined different things.
 I might be referring to bottom up execution of logic programs.
 Or I might be concentrating on

+Maybe part of what I like about datalog compared to prolog is
+1. complete search strategy
+2. logically pure
+3. simple execution semantics

 # What can you do with datalog?
-Well, anything you can do with ordinary database queries.
+Well, just about anything you can do with ordinary database queries.
 What do you do with those?
 I dunno.
-Search for patterns
+Search for patterns?

 But then on top of that you can use recursive queries.
 And that is where things get more interesting.
 Program analysis.